 Also Sissi for some in the Fan Dumb, even though she was barely ever a threat to said Ship.
 To be fair to these fans, the writers DID give Ulrich and Sissi some pretty big damn kisses in "Frontier" and "Ultimatum", all the while cutting Yumi and Ulrich's kiss short in "Routine".

 Theo Gautier, a one-shot character who displayed interest toward Sissi then toward Yumi, is either used to get Sissi out of the way while averting this trope, or portrayed as a Jerkass and abusive boyfriend toward Yumi so she can run into Ulrich's arms (despite the fact he is even less of a threat than Sissi is).

 Hollywood Pudgy: In "Tip-Top Shape", Sissi is told by the nurse that she's 5 pounds overweight, but she's just as skinny as always.
 (The scale read 110.7 lb [50 kg].
-If she was 5 pounds overweight she'd have to be 4'7" [137 cm].)
+If she was 5 pounds overweight she'd have to be 4'7" [137 cm], but she is a bit taller than Ulrich who is 5'1 [156 cm].)
 Lampshaded by Aelita.

 Ho Yay: Some of the more notable examples include:

 "Triple Trouble" — After Jérémie tells Odd that he's developed a new power for him on Lyoko, Odd says, "You're the best, Einstein!
 If you were a girl, I'd propose to you immediately!"

 "Replika" — Nicolas initially asks Aelita if she'd like to go on a "fantastic and breathtaking experience in the moonlight".
 She ends up pulling out, so instead Nicolas ends up spending the night with...
 Hervé.